redstone-finance/redstone-node/docs/COMPILED_ORACLE_DOCS.md

 ##### Staking

 Every provider needs to publish a Service Level Agreement describing the scope of data being served, the source of information, and the frequency of updates.
-In case a provider breach the terms of service, there will be a penalty applied which is also denominated in tokens.
+In case a provider breaches the terms of service, there will be a penalty applied which is also denominated in tokens.
 In order to assure users that any further claims could be fully covered, providers need to put aside a certain amount of token and lock it for a period of time.
 These funds are labelled as a stake in the ecosystem and are an important factor for users to select the most reliable provider.

 ##### Dispute resolution

 Because of the diverse nature of provided information, it will not always be possible to decide if a data was corrupted.
-Therefore, it will be necessary to have fallback procedure to resolve any disputes about data quality.
+Therefore, it will be necessary to have a fallback procedure to resolve any disputes about data quality.
 The process could be facilitated by tokens when juries will be rewarded for voting alongside the majority and punished for supporting a losing side.

 ##### Bootstrapping market